The Invited by Studio McGuire

 Platforms: Social media (Facebook); videos; website; origami invitation letter with QR code-led video.

-For the Awareness phase, we created social media posts for a temporary Facebook page ('DraculaImmersed').
-Altogether the social media was focused on the first of our immersive phases - seeing - with content setting up the mystery of what Dracula needs in order to bring himself back to life.
+For the Awareness phase, we created social media posts for a Facebook page ('DraculaImmersed').
+The social media was focused on the first of our immersive phases - seeing - with content setting up the mystery of what Dracula needs in order to bring himself back to life.
 We adopted the logic that the Short Fiction immersive format is best characterised as akin to being immersed in a great book, hence our captions are based on the evocative language of the Dracula novel, notably quotes that hint at the campaign's mystery.